carpentries/workshop-template/README.md

      the default Redcarpet, because Kramdown handles Markdown inside HTML blocks.

-    Note: You may need to specify the version of gem to use for installation (if you have multiple versions of Ruby installed).
+    Note: you may need to specify the version of gem to use for installation if you have multiple versions of Ruby installed.
     For example for version 2.0 you could use:

      ~~~
      $ gem2.0 install github-pages